EdenIsHereToStay/EdenAGi/README.md

 # Project EdenAGI: Comprehensive Guide to Autonomous General Intelligence System

 Welcome to the repository of Project EdenAGI, an ambitious and groundbreaking open-source initiative aimed at creating a fully autonomous, self-evolving Artificial General Intelligence (AGI) system.
 Project EdenAGI epitomizes the fusion of human ingenuity and AI autonomy, crafted to operate on advanced hardware systems independently of external control.
+Also see: www.ProjectEden.Online

 ## Table of Contents
 - [Introduction](#introduction)